eli-front/eli-front/README.md

 - 👋 Hi, I’m @eli-front
 - 👀 I’m interested in Flutter, Django, and much more
-- 🌱 I’m currently learning Realm & Hardware
+- 🌱 I’m currently learning Realm & More Java
 - 📫 Reach me: elifront2@gmail.com

 Goal in life: Hit 100000 on StackOverflow